smoqadam/blog/content/posts/simple-auto-deployer-with-php.md

 }
 ```

-First, we remove `sha1=` string from the header value then convert the post content to hash with `sha1` algorithm after that we compare two values.
+First, we remove `sha1=` string from the header value then hash the post content to hash with the `sha1` algorithm, then we compare the values.

 ```php